Table of Contents

 iPaaS capabilities and functionality

-iPaaS provides a fully managed, multi-tenant solution that can connect and integrate a variety of applications, data and processes in real time and in practically any combination across all operating environments, whether on-premises or in the cloud.
+iPaaS provides a fully managed, multi-instance or multi-tenant solution that can connect and integrate a variety of applications, data and processes in real time and in practically any combination across all operating environments, whether on-premises or in the cloud.
 This helps organisations future-proof business systems and processes, deliver data consistency and increase company performance and ROI.

 One of the main reasons that organisations are looking for a cloud-based integration platform is the rise in individuals and departments adopting Software as a Service (SaaS) applications to perform specific tasks.
 They are usually cost effective, easy to install and provide the flexibility that businesses require.
 In fact, SaaS will probably be the default environment in the future for many organisations, if it isn’t already. iPaaS cloud integration is therefore essential in this scenario, helping to connect disparate cloud-based applications and synchronise all the data held within.